Mealman1551/Wallpapers/README.md

 ## Updates

-The wallpapers are updated regularly, the folder: Main/I found/Landscapes is updated very regularly.
+The wallpapers are updated regularly.

 ###### © 2025 Mealman1551